SafeKit User's Guide

 2.1.3.2.2 Firewall setup

-No action required when firewall automatic configuration has been performed during install.
+No action required when firewall automatic configuration has been performed during the package install.
 Otherwise see section 10.3.

 2.1.3.2.3 Web service initialization

 This step is mandatory to initialize the default configuration of the web service, which is accessed by the web console and the global safekit command.
 The web service requires authentication to access the service.
-No action required when the web service initialization has been performed during install.
-Otherwise, see section 11.2.1.
+No action required when the web service initialization has been performed during the package install.
+Otherwise, see section 11.2.1.2.

 2.1.4 Use the SafeKit web console or command line interface